-As Mom and I made our way to sit outside, with her coffee and my hot chocolate, I began to think about and remember special places where a tea or a coffee enhanced a moment.
-Moments of stillness while reading or journal writing, moments spent with good friends or loved ones and those special days when you are on the road!
+As mom and I made our way to sit outside, with a fragrant coffee and creamy hot chocolate, I began to think about and remember special places where a tea or coffee enhanced a moment.
+Moments of stillness while reading or journal writing, moments spent with good friends or loved ones and those special days when you’re on the road!

 When not travelling and oftentimes on a budget, Terry and I will take a thermos of tea out to Stanley Park, find a sunny bench and take in the view.
 We may find ourselves at a picnic table, on a bench at Beaver Lake or sitting on the benches at the lawn bowling site (one of the warmest spots during the cooler months!).
-This summer found us taking a mason jar of thirst quenching ice tea out to the park with a slice of lime and my Mom’s balcony grown mint.
+This summer found us taking a mason jar of thirst-quenching iced tea out to the park with a slice of lime and my mom’s balcony grown mint.

-In Mexico we had special places where we wrote in our journals and in those journals there are many references to “Cafe San Angel” ( in Puerto Vallarta); this coffee bar was usually our first stop in the morning on a writing day and provided fuel for any walking, exploring and picture taking to come.
+In Mexico we had special places where we wrote in our journals and on those pages, there are many references to “Cafe San Angel” (Puerto Vallarta); this coffee bar was usually our first stop in the morning on a writing day and provided fuel for any walking, exploring and picture taking to come.
 On our most recent long stay in Puerto Vallarta, we were delighted to start a new habit, afternoon visits to a local coffee bar not far from our studio and just minutes from the beach!

 Journal Excerpt: November 18, 2011

 We are sitting in a coffee bar close to our studio, a coffee bar new to us, called Dee’s Coffee Company.
 Terry’s drinking coffee (which he says is good) and I’m drinking a delicious chai tea.
-Today we stopped at “Lay’s” (a Mexican grocery store) after a morning walk on the malecon; on our walk we saw a small group of dolphins – the colour of the ocean was stunning, it’s a beautiful aquamarine/azure colour.
-We also checked and sent some e-mails, it’s really great to hear from family and friends when we are so far away.
+Today we stopped at “Lay’s” (a Mexican grocery store) after a morning walk on the Malecon; on our walk we saw a small group of dolphins – the colour of the ocean was stunning, it’s a beautiful aquamarine/azure colour.
+We also checked for and sent some e-mails, it’s really great to hear from family and friends when we’re so far away.

 When not chasing the printed word, I can be found on some sort of tea journey, either drinking chai tea out of a handmade cup at a San Francisco tea lounge while watching the sun set or drinking jasmine tea at the Japanese garden in Golden Gate Park.
 We’ve been known to grab a tea to go from funky tea shops in New York and Toronto or indulge in tea tastings in San Francisco, here in Vancouver or on Vancouver Island.